 Making the keynote address in all the three cities, Minister of Tourism and Cultural Affairs, Dr. Memunatu Pratt has disclosed to the people in the provinces that tourism cannot thrive if rural development is lacking in that country.

-She said that poor infrastructures in many West Africa Countries is affecting the tourism sectors while appealing to the government to improve on rural development setting so that it would attract tourists in the country.
+She said that poor infrastructures in many West Africa Countries are affecting the tourism sectors while appealing to the government to improve on rural development settings so that it would attract tourists in the country.

-The Minister further reiterated on the beauty and benefits attach in engaging on tourism saying with tourism people could make themselves comfortable by just being innovative with the local resources available within.
+The Minister further reiterated the beauty and benefits attach to engaging in tourism saying with tourism people could make themselves comfortable by just being innovative with the local resources available within.

 The Chairman, Board of Directors, National Tourist Board, Alieu Kokobe noted that tourism is not for the Urban settings but also for the rural areas.

-The event was climaxed with lot of entertainment by top Sierra Leonean musicians including Star Zee, Drizikik and Rozzy.
+The event was climaxed with a lot of entertainment by top Sierra Leonean musicians including Star Zee, Drizikik, and Rozzy.